English Language Requirement

 - Students who hold a bachelor's degree from a regionally accredited university located in the United States or in another country in which English is both the language of instruction and the only official language of the country.
 The entire program must be completed in the qualifying country.
 Please note: a graduate degree from a U.S. college or university does not exempt students from taking the ISE exam.

 ALI tuition units are charged at the regular university rate.
 Current rates are listed for each semester in the USC Schedule of Classes.
 Entering students who need to take English language classes should be aware that the ALI course requirements may add to the overall length and cost of their degree program.
 Undergraduates may earn up to 12 units of credit toward their degree for ALI courses numbered 100 and above.
 Some departmental restrictions may apply.
 Graduate students will not be able to count ALI course work as credit toward their degree.
 ALI classes can normally be taken concurrently with a student's other university classes and must be completed at the earliest opportunity.
+Master's degree students have the additional option of completing their ALI requirement before arriving on campus by enrolling in ALI Online.

 For test takers with disabilities and health-related needs, both the Educational Testing Service and the British Council provide accommodations.
 For more information, click here for the TOEFL exam and here for the IELTS.